mathworks-ref-arch/license-manager-for-matlab-on-azure/README.md

         * Allow 27000-27010: Required for communication from MATLAB and MATLAB workers to the network license manager for MATLAB.
         * Allow all internal traffic: Open access to network traffic between all cluster nodes internally.
 * Network interface (Microsoft.Network/networkInterfaces)
-* Public IP Address (Microsoft.Network/publicIPAddresses)
+* Optional Public IP Address (Microsoft.Network/publicIPAddresses)

 ### Instances
 * Network license manager instance (Microsoft.Compute/virtualMachines): A Compute instance for the license server.